Davydov-Yetter cohomology and relative homological algebra: Introduction

 Before explaining the third item, we note that the resolvent pair $\mathcal{Z}(F) \leftrightarrows \mathcal{D}$ is monoidal, \textit{i.e.} the forgetful functor $\mathcal{U} : \mathcal{Z}(F) \to \mathcal{D}$ is monoidal.
 We show in \S \ref{sectionMonoidalResolventPairs} that the relative Ext groups of a monoidal resolvent pair have properties similar to those of usual Ext groups for tensor categories: the relatively projective objects form a tensor ideal and relative Ext groups are compatible with the duality.
 From these properties and the long exact sequence, we express the relative Ext groups in terms of Hom spaces in Proposition \ref{propositionExtWithRelProjCovers}.
 The associated dimension formula in Corollary \ref{CoroDimExtWithHom} requires only to find a relatively projective cover (see definition in \S \ref{subsectionRelProjCover}) and to determine the dimension of certain Hom spaces.
-For example, for the second cohomology the formula is
+For example, if the ground field $k$ has characteristic $0$ and is algebraically closed, the formula for the second cohomology is

 where $\mathsf{P}$ is the relatively projective cover of the unit object and $\mathsf{K} = \mathrm{ker}(\mathsf{P} \twoheadrightarrow \boldsymbol{1})$.
 This is especially efficient in practice and gives the dimension of the space of infinitesimal deformations of $F$.
 We give the general formula for all degrees in Corollary \ref{corollaryDimensionDYGroups}, which is the third item of the above list.
 In \S \ref{subsubsectionDYcohomologyBarUi} we apply it to the example of $\mathcal{C} = \bar U_{\mathbf{i}}(\mathfrak{sl}_2)\text{-}\mathrm{mod}$ with $F = \mathrm{Id}_{\mathcal{C}}$ and we compute $\dim\bigl( H^n_{\mathrm{DY}}(F) \bigr)$ for $n \leq 4$; this calculation was not accessible with previous methods.
 Therefore we have a new method to address the problem (P1).